DraCor: Community, development, impact

 DraCor is developed through collaboration among researchers from multiple institutions.
-The DraCor platform is maintained by researchers at the Freie Universität Berlin, the University of Potsdam, the University of Göttingen, and the University of Würzburg.
+The DraCor platform is jointly run at the Freie Universität Berlin and the University of Potsdam.
 As an open-source project, it actively encourages community contributions and feedback.
 The DraCor community presented its corpora and associated research projects at the DraCor Summit, a five-day event in Berlin in September 2025.